- Promoting health and safety

 Modified duties refer to any changes or restrictions that should be applied to an employee's pre-injury activities to allow them to return to work.

-If the employee is unable to return to their pre-injury duties but is capable of performing some work tasks, the medical certificate should reflect these capabilities.
+If the employee is unable to return to their pre-injury duties but is capable of performing some work tasks, the Certificate of Capacity should reflect these capabilities.
 This will allow the employer to offer the employees suitable duties and support the health benefits of work.

 These capabilities can be incorporated into the employees return to work plan and will support them to stay at or return to work safely.